 Your child's class teacher is always best placed to answer any questions you may have relating to any aspect of school life.
 They may consult other staff members involved with your child.
-In addition, Parents / Carers can also consult the relevant Key Stage Phase Leader, should they remain concerned:
+You can also contact the school SENCo either via email or the school office if your concerns have not been answered by your child's class teacher or the relevant Phase Leader.